Appalachian State Mountaineers football: Scott Satterfield era (2013–2018)

-On November 24, 2015 Miami confirmed rumors they have scheduled a home-and-home series with Appalachian State.
+On November 24, 2015, Miami confirmed rumors that they had scheduled a home-and-home series with Appalachian State.
 The first game was played in Kidd Brewer Stadium on September 17, 2016, and marked the Mountaineers' first home game against a power five opponent in modern history.
-The second game was played in Sun Life Stadium on September 11, 2021., with Miami narrowly winning 25–23.
+The second game was played in Sun Life Stadium on September 11, 2021, with Miami narrowly winning 25–23.

 In 2016, the Mountaineers finished with a 10–3 record.

 In 2018, Appalachian State was ranked in the FBS for the first time in its history after starting out 5–1 in the 2018 season; its only recorded loss was to Penn State in an overtime game.
 They would promptly lose their next game and their ranking.
 The Mountaineers would end the 2018 season as Sun Belt Conference Champions.
 Satterfield would be named Sun Belt Conference Coach of the Year.
 It was the Mountaineers' 3rd Conference championship in a row and their first outright championship in the inaugural Sun Belt Championship game hosted in Boone on December 1, 2018.
 On December 4, 2018, Scott Satterfield was confirmed to be the next head coach of the Louisville Cardinals football program.
 Assistant Head Coach Mark Ivey would be named interim Head Coach and would go on to coach the Mountaineers for the 2018 R+L Carriers New Orleans Bowl win over Middle Tennessee State University Blue Raiders, 43–13.
 Ivey would not be retained as head coach of the Mountaineers.
 The Mountaineers ended their season 11–2, winning a fourth consecutive bowl game and finishing as 3-peat Sun Belt champions.